 - Use quick disconnects on everything you can – garden hoses, tubing, kettles, equipment.
 Search homebrewfinds quick disconnect

-- Wait to enjoy a home until you’re done brewing.
+- Wait to enjoy a home brew until you’re done brewing.

 - If you’re an all grain brewer, consider adding a second burner to your setup.